laro/Cone/README.md

             - This would not work for virtual functions

 ## Const Reference as Default Type
-Const reference/value as default type for function call arguments and for „for-in“ (AKA „for-each“, „foreach“).
+Const reference/value as default type for function call arguments and for "for-in" (AKA "for-each", "foreach").
 - `mutable`, to mark as changeable
     - Also at the caller `swap(mutable a, mutable b)`
     - ~~Or `inout`?~~